crystal-g77/Pong/README.md

 Can bring up command console with the 'c' key and close it with the esc key.
 Can change the background colour with the command bgcolour <hex colour>.
-Can change the ball's speed with ballspeed <int>.
-(The starting speed is 10).
+Can change the ball's speed with ballspeed <inc/dec>.
+(The starting speed is 8 and goes up/down by 3).

+The build is in /Build